Showing posts with label Jewish. Show all posts

 Ziggy listened to me and challenged my assertion that anything he contributed was such a big deal.
 After a few more protests on his part, I saw him become soft in his composure, resting his arms on the table.

-At Ziggy’s funeral many years later, a Rabbi told us all of the many acts of kindness and generosity Ziggy performed throughout his life.
+At Ziggy’s funeral many years later, a Rabbi told us the many acts of kindness and generosity Ziggy performed throughout his life.
 After immigrating to the United States after the war, he moved to the Bronx and worked for a baker and saved enough money to eventually open his own shop.
-If, as the Rabbi explained in his eulogy, Ziggy learned of someone who needed glasses and could not afford them, somehow they found the money for glasses through Ziggy.
-The same was for folks who could not afford heat, food, medicine, and even life saving surgery.
-He was a man who lived through Hell and still had the faith in mankind to help all those in need.
+If, as the Rabbi explained in his eulogy, Ziggy learned of someone who needed glasses and could not afford them, somehow, they found the money for glasses through Ziggy.
+The same was for folks who could not afford heat, food, medicine, and even lifesaving surgery.
+Ziggy was a man who lived through Hell and still had the faith in mankind to help all those in need.
 We were told by the Rabbi that in the camps, Ziggy risked his own life to smuggle crusts of bread to the dying for sustenance.
 In the Bronx, with his own bakery, he continued to provide for those who needed help, giving from his own plate, if you will, to make sure others did not suffer or live in need.
-The man was a model of kindness which was born not of misery, but in spite of it.
+The man was a model of kindness which was born not of misery, but despite it.
+Ziggy insisted that the Rabbi not tell anyone who received a gift from him who their benefactor was.
+Only after his passing, did the Rabbi reveal his secret.

 I learned something after Ziggy told us his story that day, and I had my faith in humanity re-affirmed upon hearing the Rabbi offer his tribute to such a wonderful man.
-During this week of Thanksgiving here in the United States where Ziggy made his home, we all need to take a lesson from an unselfish man; a person who saw his small acts of kindness as inconsequential, but recognized that even a crust of bread can save a life.
+We all need to take a lesson from an unselfish man; a person who saw his small acts of kindness as inconsequential, but recognized that even a crust of bread can save a life.